Advocating for Children’s Mental and Behavioral Health Care

 As part of the region’s strategic solution to the children’s mental and behavioral health epidemic in Southwest Florida, we are bringing improved access to care for families and providing a framework to connect community partners.
 This is being done by providing child advocates, case managers and care navigators to help children and families access needed behavioral health services and use them more effectively and efficiently.
 We are also dedicated to fostering partnerships to advocate for expanded children’s mental health services in our region.

 View Upcoming Sessions Key Takeaways – July 13, 4:30 p.m.
 Wilbur Smith, Co-Founder and CEO of Calusa Recovery “Recovery Requires Action: How to Support Youth Battling Addiction” https://calusarecovery.com/ Addiction is [...].

 View Upcoming Sessions Key Takeaways – July 6, 2020 | 8 a.m.
 Dorian, Golisano Children’s Hospital Therapy Dog Anna Stephanz, BS, and Erika Zalecky, MA, Lee Health Certified Child Life Specialists and Dorian’s [...].

 Our goal is to decrease voluntary and involuntary pediatric psychiatric hospitalizations.
 We are working to reach this goal by focusing on three critical areas:

-- Building capacity in the region through collaboration and partnerships to identity gaps in behavioral health care, enhance existing services and develop programs to better meet the needs of our community.
+Building capacity in the region through collaboration and partnerships to identify gaps in behavioral health care, enhance existing services and develop programs to better meet the needs of our community.